demirorens/jumbo-stores/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
+For testing you can use admin (username= "admin", password="123456"), or you can signup new user and than login.
+To use "near" method of api, first you must login and get access-token.
+Than you must authorize with using authorize button on sawagger ui, and entering the access-token the token field.
 To inspect and use for the API just open the swagger-ui with below link
 <http://localhost:8080/swagger-ui.html>